Existence of Equilibrium Mechanisms in Generalized Principal-Agent Problems with Interacting Teams: Introduction

 Our primary contribution is a novel approach to establishing the existence of a Bayesian-Nash Principals' Equilibrium (BNPE) in a generalized game with team production and agency concerns.
 Our methodological approach builds on two complementary strands in the literature on the existence of Bayesian-Nash equilibrium in Bayesian games.\footnote{Our work is also related to the literature on the existence of equilibria in discontinuous games initiated by \citet{reny1999existence}.
-The related literature is too large to comprehensively summarize here, but some notable contributions include \citet{carmona2009existence}, \citet{barelli2013note}, \citet*{mclennan2011games}, \citet{he2016existence}, \citet{bich2017existence}, \citet{carbonell2018existence}, \citet{reny2020nash}, \citet{olszewski2023equilibrium}, and \citet{prokopovych2023monotone}.} The first strand, initiated by \citet{milgrom1985distributional}, draws on the insight that strategies in Bayesian games can be fully characterized by the joint probability measures they induce over types and actions.
+The related literature is too large to comprehensively summarize here, but some notable contributions include \citet{carmona2009existence}, \citet{barelli2013note}, \citet*{mclennan2011games}, \citet{he2016existence}, \citet{bich2017existence}, \citet{carbonell2018existence}, \citet{reny2020nash}, \citet{olszewski2023equilibrium}, and \citet{prokopovych2023monotone}.} The first strand, initiated by \citet{milgrom1985distributional},\footnote{Note that the senior editors at \textit{Mathematics of Operations Research} recently included this paper, see \citet{Schein26}, as one of 50 papers that represent the 50-year history of the journal.} draws on the insight that strategies in Bayesian games can be fully characterized by the joint probability measures they induce over types and actions.
 Rather than working directly with strategy functions that map types to actions, this distributional approach treats each player's strategy as a probability measure on the joint type-action space.
 To determine when two distributional strategies are ``close" to each other—and thereby characterize the continuity properties of payoff functions and best-response correspondences—\citet{milgrom1985distributional} use the classical narrow topology.\footnote{Recall that a sequence of probability measures $\{\mu_n\}$ converges to $\mu$ in the narrow topology if and only if $\int f d\mu_n \to \int f d\mu$ for every bounded continuous function $f$.
-When the underlying space is Polish (complete separable metric), this coincides with the weak* topology on the space of probability measures.} This topology captures the idea that two probability distributions are close if they assign similar probabilities to similar events, which ensures that a small change in a player's strategy induces only a small change in all players' expected payoffs.
+When the underlying space is Polish (complete separable metric), this coincides with the weak* topology on the space of probability measures.} This topology captures the idea that two probability measures are close if they assign similar probabilities to similar events, which ensures that a small change in a player's strategy induces only a small change in all players' expected payoffs.
 This notion of closeness is particularly well-suited for Bayesian games, where payoffs depend on the distribution of types and actions.